greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ###•	What is large scale requirements engineering?
 The project that has less than 1000 requirements[10].
+The project has a complex structure and a variety of sources of requirements.
 ###•	What are the challenges in large scale requirements engineering?
 Large number of customer requirements takes challenges for analysing, specifying, and managing requirements.
 To mitigate this challenge, we can develop a well-structured feature list and make a good understanding of customer requirements [8].
 Formal communication and interface to customer.
 The large number of customer requirements make understanding the various aspects of the software very challenging.
 In order to mitigate this challenge, clarify customer requirements in the early stage of the development process is very important[8].